Advising on Campus

-Below you will find different sources of advice to help you find an off-campus study program that is match for your academic objectives, other global learning goals, and your background.
-Each resource offers helpful different perspectives and considerations.
-To help you refine your search for a good match of program, students are strongly encouraged to complete Student Worksheet: Choosing your OCS program before meeting with OCS staff.
+Below you will find different sources of advice to help you identify a program that is the best match for your academic objectives and your other global learning goals.
+Each resource offers helpful and different perspectives and considerations.

-Office of Off-Campus StudyIf you need help comparing and contrasting programs and have completed Student Worksheet: Choosing your OCS program contact the Office of Off-Campus Study.
-Broad staff knowledge of considerations and the range of programs available can help a student make sense of options in a way that complements other advising resources.
-OCS staff can also suggest programs you may not have considered.
+OCS advisers are happy to assist you before, during, and after your OCS experience.
+Broad staff knowledge of considerations and the range of programs available can help you make sense of options in a way that complements other advising resources.
+OCS advisers can also suggest programs you may not have considered.

 Talk with your academic adviser(s) about your academic interests and how potential OCS courses will fit into your four-year plan to ensure that you graduate within four years.
 Discuss any prerequisites you might need for your desired program or to complete your major(s).
 If you have not declared, seek advice from a professor within your intended major department.
 Determine whether you have an academic impediment to studying off campus during a particular semester to completing one or more of the following: your major (declared or intended), a concentration, a set of courses in sequence or the prerequisites of your OCS program.

 Campus Program Advisers

 Each featured OCS program has been assigned to one or more Campus Program Adviser(s), either a Grinnell College faculty member or an OCS adviser listed in the Fact Sheet portion of its brochure in the application portal.
 Campus Program Advisers are prepared to speak to how a certain program can support academic goals and other global learning objectives.